Awake and Sing!: Productions

-Directed by Robert Hopkins and Norman Lloyd, Awake and Sing premiered on PBS March 6, 1972.
-This film production of the play featured Walter Matthau (Moe), Ruth Storey (Bessie), Felicia Farr (Hennie), Robert Lipton (Ralph), Leo Fuchs (Jacob), Milton Selzer (Myron), Martin Ritt (Uncle Morty), Ron Rifkin (Sam), and John Myhers (Schlosser).
+Directed by Robert Hopkins and Norman Lloyd, Awake and Sing! premiered on PBS on March 6, 1972.
+This film production of the play features Walter Matthau (Moe), Ruth Storey (Bessie), Felicia Farr (Hennie), Robert Lipton (Ralph), Leo Fuchs (Jacob), Milton Selzer (Myron), Martin Ritt (Uncle Morty), Ron Rifkin (Sam) and John Myhers (Schlosser).

 It was produced at the Oregon Shakespeare Festival in Ashland, Oregon, in 1996.

-In 2006, Arena Stage in Washington, D.C. produced the show with the director (and Arena's founding artistic director) Zelda Fichandler in a production featuring Robert Prosky as Jacob, and featuring the adoption of Yiddish in the script that conforms to Odets's earlier version of the play, titled "I Got the Blues."
+In 2006, Arena Stage in Washington, D.C., produced the show with director (and Arena's founding artistic director) Zelda Fichandler in a production featuring Robert Prosky as Jacob, and featuring the adoption of Yiddish in the script that conforms to Odets's earlier version of the play, titled I Got the Blues.

-Following its American success in revivals, the play was staged in London at the Off West End Almeida Theatre, from August 31, 2007, through October 20, 2007.
+Following its American success in revivals, the play was staged in London at the Off-West End Almeida Theatre from August 31, 2007, through October 20, 2007.
 Directed by Michael Attenborough, the cast featured Stockard Channing as Bessie.

 The play opened in Toronto, Ontario, on June 6, 2009, for a two-month run at the Soulpepper Theatre Company.

 The National Asian American Theatre Company in New York produced the play from August to September 2013 at the SoHo Walker Space.
 It won an Obie Award for Mia Katigbak as Bessie Berger.
-It is currently playing at the New York Public Theatre as part of National Asian American Theatre Company's 25th Anniversary.

-In 2014, a production at the Olney Theatre Center for the Arts in Olney, Maryland was directed by Serge Seiden and featured Rick Foucheux as Jacob and Naomi Jacobsen as Bessie Berger.
-Also in 2014, a production at Boston's Huntington Theater Company, was directed by Melia Bensussen.

-In 2015, the Public Theater with National Asian-American Theatre Company presented a production with a cast completely of Asian descent under the direction of Stephen Brown-Fried.
+In 2015, The New York Public Theater with National Asian-American Theatre Company presented a production with a cast completely of Asian descent under the direction of Stephen Brown-Fried.
 It was led by Mia Katigbak and received a Drama League nomination for Outstanding Revival.
+It also played at The Public Theatre as part of National Asian American Theatre Company's 25th Anniversary.

+In 2014, a production at the Olney Theatre Center for the Arts in Olney, Maryland, was directed by Serge Seiden and featured Rick Foucheux as Jacob and Naomi Jacobsen as Bessie Berger.
+Also in 2014, a production at Boston's Huntington Theater Company was directed by Melia Bensussen.

-In 2019, Quintessence Theatre Group in Philadelphia, PA presented a production starring Lawrence Pressman as Jacob.
+In 2019, Quintessence Theatre Group in Philadelphia, Pennsylvania, presented a production starring Lawrence Pressman as Jacob.
 The production was nominated for two Barrymore Awards, including one for Pressman for Outstanding Supporting Performance in a Play.